AniNishtala/Parallelism/README.md

 On linux, use sudo apt update.
 Then do sudo apt install gcc g++ libomp-dev.

 To compile the cpp file.
-Run the command, g++ -fopenmp –std:c++11 ECE141Project.cpp –o ECE141Project
+Run the command, g++ -fopenmp –std:c++11 filename.cpp –o filename_executable

-Then execute the executable generated from the previous command with the following. ./ECE141Project.
+Then execute the executable generated from the previous command with the following. ./filename_executable

 Command Breakdown is as follows: